Salman-H/mars-search-robot/README.md

 Analysis of camera images can be enhanced to devise techniques for detecting more tricky obstacle situations, such as, rocks that protrude from the sides of the mountains and otherwise not detected in the current design.

 ##### Decision-making
 There are a few redundancies in the actions defined in the states module which can be removed to make the state machine more versatile and maintainable.
 The current implementation of the state machine can also be improved by using the python *design pattern* for a state machine involving stacks.
+Ultimately, the wall-following approach should be replaced with a path-planning strategy e.g. involving Dijkstra's or A-star shortest-path algorithms.

 ------------
 > Copyright © 2017, Salman Hashmi.
 See attached licence